 • Go to local ski swaps.
 In many towns, at least here in Colorado, there are big annual ski swaps, where companies and stores unload all their old stock at cheap prices, or where people sell their used stuff.

 • Do you have a friend in the biz?
-I’ve been fortunate to have had the opportunity a number of times to buy a batch of gear from friends who have the coveted “pro deal” – items direct from the warehouse for less than wholesale price.
+I’ve been fortunate to have had the opportunity a number of times to buy (or trade for) a batch of gear from friends who have the coveted “pro deal” – items direct from the warehouse for less than wholesale price.
 This is probably more likely to happen if you live in a mountain town, where mountain athletes live.

 If you are discouraged by the sometimes outrageous prices of some of this gear, remember that people have been enjoying the mountains for hundreds of years, using gear that was probably worse than what you could compile from a thrift store nowadays!
 As long as you can get the basic essentials, you can make it happen.